Battle of Harlaw

 The Battle of Harlaw (Cath Gairbheach) was a Scottish clan battle fought on 24 July 1411 just north of Inverurie in Aberdeenshire.
-It was one of a series of battles fought during the Middle Ages between the barons of northeast Scotland against those from the west coast.
+It was one of a series of battles fought during the Middle Ages between the barons of northeast Scotland and those from the west coast.

-The battle was fought to resolve competing claims to the Earldom of Ross, a large region of northern Scotland.
-Robert Stewart, Duke of Albany, Regent of Scotland, had taken control of the earldom as guardian of his niece Euphemia Leslie.
-This claim was contested by Donald, Lord of the Isles, who had married Euphemia's aunt Mariota.
-Donald invaded Ross with the intention of seizing the earldom by force.
+The battle was part of a series of battles fought to resolve competing claims to the Earldom of Ross, a large region of northern Scotland.
+Robert Stewart, Duke of Albany, Regent of Scotland, had taken control of the earldom ostensibly as guardian of his granddaughter Euphemia Leslie, but in truth, though Donald of Islay, Lord of the Isles, had the superior claim, Albany wanted Ross for his younger son, John.
+Donald, Lord of the Isles, had married Euphemia's aunt Mariota.
+Donald therefore invaded Ross with the intention of seizing the earldom by force and preventing Albany from taking all of Scotland.

-First he defeated a large force of Mackays at the Battle of Dingwall.
-He captured Dingwall Castle and then advanced on Aberdeen with 10,000 clansmen.
-Near Inverurie he was met by 1,000–2,000 of the local gentry, many in armour, hastily assembled by the Earl of Mar.
-After a day of fierce fighting there was no clear victor; Donald had lost 900 men before retreating to the Western Isles, and Mar had lost 600.
-The latter could claim a strategic victory in that Aberdeen was saved, and within a year Albany had recaptured Ross and forced Donald to surrender.
-However Mariota was later awarded the earldom of Ross in 1424 and the Lordship of the Isles would keep the title for much of the 15th century.

-The ferocity of the battle gave it the nickname "Red Harlaw".
-It is commemorated by a 40-foot (12 m) high memorial on the battlefield near Inverurie, supposedly by the church at Chapel of Garioch, and by ballads and music.
+The nearest contemporary record of the battle is found in the Irish Annals of Connacht, where under the year 1411, it is stated, "Mac Domnaill of Scotland won a great victory over the Galls of Scotland".
+The 2011 article by Iain G. MacDonald, "Donald of the Isles and the Earldom of Ross: West-Highland Perspectives on the Battle of Harlaw", also cites sources recording the victory.